Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Experiments

 HS images are often degraded by a mixture of various types of noise in real-world scenarios.
-Thus, in the experiments, we consider the following six cases of noise contamination: \begin{itemize} \item [Case 1:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.05$ and salt-and-pepper noise with the rate $\RateSparse = 0.05$. \item [Case 2:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.1$ and salt-and-pepper noise with the rate $\RateSparse = 0.05$. \item [Case 3:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.05$ and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rate $\RateStripe = 0.05$. \item [Case 4:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.1$ and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rate $\RateStripe = 0.05$. \item [Case 5:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.05$, salt-and-pepper noise with the rate $\RateSparse = 0.05$, and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rate $\RateStripe = 0.05$. \item [Case 6:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.1$, salt-and-pepper noise with the rates $\RateSparse = 0.05$, and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rates $\RateStripe = 0.05$. \end{itemize}
+Thus, in the experiments, we consider the following eight cases of noise contamination: \begin{itemize} \item [Case 1:] The observed HS image is contaminated by only white Gaussian noise with the standard deviation $\StanDevGauss = 0.05$. \item [Case 2:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.05$ and salt-and-pepper noise with the rate $\RateSparse = 0.05$. \item [Case 3:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.1$ and salt-and-pepper noise with the rate $\RateSparse = 0.05$. \item [Case 4:] {The observed HS image is contaminated by only vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rate $\RateStripe = 0.05$.} \item [Case 5:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.05$ and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rate $\RateStripe = 0.05$. \item [Case 6:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.1$ and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rate $\RateStripe = 0.05$. \item [Case 7:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.05$, salt-and-pepper noise with the rate $\RateSparse = 0.05$, and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rate $\RateStripe = 0.05$. \item [Case 8:] The observed HS image is contaminated by white Gaussian noise with the standard deviation $\StanDevGauss = 0.1$, salt-and-pepper noise with the rates $\RateSparse = 0.05$, and vertical stripe noise whose intensity is uniformly random in the range $[-0.5, 0.5]$ with the rates $\RateStripe = 0.05$. \end{itemize}

 The block size of $\SSSTTV$ was set to $10 \times 10 \times \NumBand$.
 The radii $\RadiusSparse$, $\RadiusStripe$, and $\RadiusFidel$ were set as follows: